ToxicGLaDOS/super-tic-tac-toe/README.md

 # super-tic-tac-toe
 A command line version of super tic-tac-toe!
 If you don't know how to play check out the readme!
+# How the game works
+Tic tac toe is played with a nested tic-tac-toe board.
+Players take their moves inside the internal boards.
+The first player takes a move within any internal board.
+The second player then must take their move in the internal board that corresponds to where the previous move was played.
+For example if the first player takes the middle square of the top left board the second player must make their move within the middle internal board.
+Then the first player must also take their next move in the board that corresponds to the previous move and so on.
+When a player wins an internal board they make their mark on the external board.
+Play continues like this until one player makes a tic-tac-toe on the external board.